gohugoio/hugo/content/about/features.md

 ---
 title: Hugo Features
 linktitle: Hugo Features
-description: In addition to blistering speed, Hugo also includes robust content management features and a powerful templating language that make it appropriate for websites of all sizes and types.
+description: Hugo boasts blistering speed, robust content management, and a powerful templating language that make it appropriate for all kinds of static websites.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01